Employment Status in UK Law

 • Court of Appeal (Civil Division)

-But there are some circumstances where a worker works intermittently for the employer, perhaps as and when work is available.
+Every bilateral contract requires mutual obligations; they constitute the consideration from each party necessary to create the contract.
 There is in principle no reason why the worker should not be employed under a contract of employment for each separate engagement, even if of short duration, as a number of authorities have confirmed: see the decisions of the Court of Appeal in Meechan v Secretary of State for Employment [1997] IRLR 353 and Cornwall County Council v Prater [2006] IRLR 362.

 However, whilst the fact that there is no umbrella contract does not preclude the worker being employed under a contract of employment when actually carrying out an engagement, the fact that a worker only works casually and intermittently for an employer may, depending on the facts, justify an inference that when he or she does work it is to provide services as an independent contractor rather than as an employee.